 Branford Supply Pond (East), Branford

-Our August 2005 survey found the most widespread plant species was Ceratophyllum demersum, which was found in all areas of the pond with the exception of the southern area where the water was the deepest.
-Spirodela polyrhiza was restricted to small patches within the northwestern end of the pond.
-Several patches of Brasenia schreberi were observed along the edge of the pond's southern portion of the lake.
-Nuphar variegata and Nymphaea odorata were observed in patches along the edge of the entire lake.
-The invasive Myriophyllum spicatum was found as several patches in the northwestern and southeastern parts of the pond.
+Our August 2005 survey found the most widespread plant species was coontail (Ceratophyllum demersum), which was found in all areas of the pond with the exception of the southern area where the water was the deepest.
+Great duckweed (Spirodela polyrhiza) was restricted to small patches within the northwestern end of the pond.
+Several patches of watershield (Brasenia schreberi) were observed along the edge of the pond's southern portion of the lake.
+Yellow water lily (Nuphar variegata) and white water lily (Nymphaea odorata) were observed in patches along the edge of the entire lake.
+The invasive Eurasian watermilfoil (Myriophyllum spicatum) was found as several patches in the northwestern and southeastern parts of the pond.

 |Species recorded in our 2005 survey of Branford Supply Pond.

 |Coontail||Great duckweed||White water lily|

 |Eurasian watermilfoil*||Watershield||Yellow water lily|